-There are several apps that can help you earn side income.
-From banking to making purchases, we use smartphones for many of our chores.
+Several apps can help you earn a side income.
+From banking to making purchases, we use smartphones for many chores.
 So why not use it to earn a little money as well?
-Sure, you won’t get rich, but this money may come in handy here and there.
+You won’t get rich, but this money may come in handy here and there.

 We’ve listed a few of these apps below: